Richie Palacios Preview, Player Props: Cardinals vs. Brewers

 Richie Palacios At The Plate

-- Palacios has five doubles, five home runs and five walks while batting .280.
+- Palacios is batting .278 with five doubles, five home runs and five walks.

-- In 57.7% of his 26 games this season, Palacios has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.